PLM Design

 Tips for Accurate Bust Measurements

 Digital fashion tools like Wave PLM make bust point measurement easier to manage.
-Bust data like shoulder to apex and apex to apex can be saved, updated, and shared across teams.
+Bust data like shoulder to apex and apex to apex can be saved, updated, and shared across teams — explore the Fashion PLM Software Guide to see how fit data fits into the broader product development workflow.

 Feature